wimrijnders/V3DLib/Doc/FAQ.md

 So:

 - 4 operations per clock cycle, when properly pipelined
-- 2 ALU's per operation, when instructions uses both
+- 2 ALU's per operation, when instructions use both

 So, calculation: